vimc/orderly2/structure.md

 ## Sending a packet from a location

 As above, but from the perspective of the location.
 Which packets are we able to send?
 Everything we trust: that will the the union over all trusted locations.
+So part of the configuration of a server would include which locations we're happy to forward.

+For less smart locations that's a bit harder - something here like the dropbox/sharepoint locations that just distribute files.
+Here, I think we're ok in that these locations don't try and distinguish between locations?

+In some ways this brings us towards the git "bare" checkout - a copy on dropbox probably contains the metadata at the top level (rather than in dot directories) and as we only interact with it via the import/export commands (rather than the full set of outpack commands)

 ## Locally running

 We'll need the same concept in orderly of a workspace that things are run in; unlike orderly there's no reason why things might not typically be run in the (equivalent of the) `src/` directory, which would lend itself to simpler but less reliable workflows.

 If we always have a special location `local` we can store local metadata that has been saved (equivalent of orderly's commit).
 We do not save metadata for unsuccessful runs in the same place though.

-## Server versions

-# Interactions

 ## Queries